 Being able to listen well is crucial to workplace communication skills in any job role.
+The importance of listening skills in communication cannot be understated.
 Great listening skills will allow you to perform better, communicate more effectively, understand more, and feel like a part of the team.
 Great listening skills from both managers and employees will lead to a better working relationship.

 Listening well is a skill that everyone needs, as it is required in nearly all work activities.
-Areas where listening skills are crucial:
+Areas where listening skills are important include: